 Characterize in solution, no immobilization required

-Analyzing interactions in close-to-native conditions is ideal.
-Dianthus characterizes in solution, so interfering with your target’s binding site or spending on expensive immobilizing chemistries isn’t an issue.
+Analyzing interactions in close-to-native conditions is ideal, especially when dealing with challenging targets.
+Dianthus characterizes in solution, so negatively impacting your target’s binding site or lacking control of the equilibrium conditions isn’t an issue.

 Consume small amounts of target and compounds